emaanriaz/ECS150-proj2/REPORT.md

 The method by how we implemented each uthread function is below:

-1. Start: This function has to start up everything the library needs to run the uthreads,
+1. Start: This function has to start up everything the library needs to run the uthreads, which includes the queues of the ready and zombie states as well as the queue with the free TIDs.
+So we decided to initialize the queues right there and map the TIDs in the TID map as well (a critical step to allow the threads to be mapped by the TIDs properly).

-2. Stop:
+2. Stop: To properly stop the library's execution, all the queues need to be dest

 3. Create:

 4. Yield:

-5. Self:
+5. Self: By far the simplest function in a long and extremely challenging program, it simply calls a function we made ourselves to get the running TID.
+(Admittedly we could have made it directly return the running TID, but time was getting a bit short, so this wasn't done.)
 6. Exit:
 7. Join:

-In addition, over the course of the function, we added several of our own functions in uthread.c to help simplify writing repeated but important instructions:
+In addition, over the course of the function, we added several of our own functions in uthread.c to help simplify writing repeated but important instructions in uthread:

 ### Preemption